+Not all shaking is negative.
 Some dogs tremble because they get so excited about something, such as the arrival of their owner, playtime, or just before going on an outdoor excursion.
+This is their body’s natural reaction to exert excess energy.
 While shaking caused by excitement helps to lower the dog’s excess energy and keep them more controlled, it’s a behavior that should never be reinforced.
 Avoid paying attention to your pet until he calms down, then reward him with some praise, a pat on the head, and perhaps a belly rub or two.
 You could also train your pet to sit before greeting him.

 If you notice that your dog’s trembling is triggered by certain situations, you should take steps to help your pet relax by associating these situations with positive experiences.
 You may need to consult a certified dog behavior consultant and your veterinarian.
 There may be a need to give your dog certain medications or recommend calming dog treats to help address the issue.

 Some dogs shake in response to pain brought about by any painful condition.
 However, not all dogs respond to pain by shaking or trembling and sometimes pain symptoms are very subtle.